The following documents must be submitted through ERAS and received on or before December 1st:

 - Both providing and receiving teaching provides a chance to explore potentially interesting clinical questions.

 - Each resident leads a quality improvement team during their second year.
 The team completes a quality improvement project and presents a poster at the annual Rocky Mountain Research Forum.

 - Each resident completes a scholarly project, gaining experience in defining a research question, organizing a research proposal, data collection, data analysis, medical writing, and paper presentation.
 All activities are assisted by the faculty, but steered by the individual resident.
 Residents present their project in their third year at the annual Rocky Mountain Research Forum.

 Salary & Benefits

-Listed below are the salaries for 2017-2018.
-Salaries for 2018-2019 will not be available until the fall of 2017.
+Listed below are the salaries for 2018-2019.
 Our residency program stays market competitive.
 A sample contract is available under Residency Application above or view the Resident Employment Agreement.